gzcarlos/banksa/README.md

 **3. extract_file_transactions** Every 10 mins this process will look for the files which transactions are not extracted and saved to the database.

 **4. complete_transactions_categories** This process runs every 10 mins and try to predict the category of every not confirmed transaction's category using LLM and the `knowledge_base` created by the user's feedback.

+**5. get_evaluations** execute 2 evaluations of the efectiveness from the prediction and the feedback.
+The first is a _cosine similarity_ between sugested categories (on feedback) and the initial category made when extracting the transactions.
+Other evaluation used is _hit rate_ for determine how much of all transactions had an incorrect category, determined by de down votes on feedback results.